Checks

 SA4024 – Checking for impossible return value from a builtin function

-Return values the len and cap builtins cannot be negative.
+Return values of the len and cap builtins cannot be negative.

 See https://golang.org/pkg/builtin/#len and https://golang.org/pkg/builtin/#cap.